AdrienJolly/TutorialScRNAseq/README.md

 # Flow of the course

-The data will be made available on the Morning of the first day.
+The data will be made available on Github the Morning of the first day.

 - On Day 1 the students will follow a step by a step analysis workflow.